 - may be useful in selected patients with normal or equivocal findings on sacroiliac joint radiographs

-- chronic structural changes such as joint erosions, subchondral sclerosis, and bony ankylosis are better visualized on CT than on MRI or radiographs 15-17
+- chronic structural changes such as joint erosions, subchondral sclerosis, and bony ankylosis are better visualised on CT than on MRI or radiographs 15-17

 - some normal variants of the SI joints may mimic features of sacroiliitis

 - supplements scintigraphy in evaluating areas of increased uptake

 - superior to radiographs and MRI in demonstrating injuries

 - imaging modality of choice in patients with advanced ankylosing spondylitis in whom there is suspicion of cervical spine fracture

 - sagittal reformats should be obtained as axial images poorly assess the transverse fracture plane

 - may have a role in early diagnosis of sacroiliitis; MRI is more sensitive than CT or plain radiography in detecting inflammatory changes (which precede structural changes) such as bone marrow oedema (best demonstrated on STIR sequences), synovitis and capsulitis (on gadolinium enhanced T1 weighted sequences) 16,18